 Our Lord then repeats the statement that He is vine and believers are the branches.
 If you listen to enough bad preaching and encounter enough bad theology it appears that many today have this reversed.
 It is as if our Saviour is at our beck and call.
 He is our buddy, our pal, our bro, etc. No, He is our Saviour who went to the cross to purchase us by the shedding of His blood.
 We must never forget who is Lord and who is His servants, who is King and who are subjects of His Kingdom.

-This last Fall I cut a branch from a Maple tree in our back yard.
+When I lived in Kansas, one Fall I cut a branch from a Maple tree in our back yard.
 It was too low on the trunk and as the tree grew the branch made it difficult to mow around the tree.
 The branch was no longer attached to the tree.
 As the weather turned colder the wound on the trunk where the branch used to be leaked sap for several weeks.
 The tree was trying to feed the branch I had cut away.
-The branch died, but the tree recovered and is now growing branches higher up on the trunk.
+The branch died, but the tree recovered and grew branches higher up on the trunk.
 Jesus uses the analogy of a branch trying to bear fruit by itself.
 It cannot do it.
 Only those branches in the Vine who are not dead wood bear fruit.
 Those disingenuous branches that are cut away from the tree may try to be fruitful on their own, but their best is as filthy rags.
 When are the dead wood branches cut away?
 We find that answer in a parable spoken by our Lord dealing with Wheat and Weeds (Tares).

-He put another parable before them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field, but while his men were sleeping, his enemy came and sowed weeds among the wheat and went away.
-So when the plants came up and bore grain, then the weeds appeared also.
-And the servants of the master of the house came and said to him, ‘Master, did you not sow good seed in your field?
-How then does it have weeds?’
-He said to them, ‘An enemy has done this.’
-So the servants said to him, ‘Then do you want us to go and gather them?’
-But he said, ‘No, lest in gathering the weeds you root up the wheat along with them.
-Let both grow together until the harvest, and at harvest time I will tell the reapers, Gather the weeds first and bind them in bundles to be burned, but gather the wheat into my barn.'”
-(Matthew 13:24-30 ESV)
+24 Jesus presented another parable to them, saying, “The kingdom of heaven may be compared to a man who sowed good seed in his field.
+25 But while his men were sleeping, his enemy came and sowed tares among the wheat, and went away.
+26 But when the wheat sprouted and bore grain, then the tares became evident also.
+27 The slaves of the landowner came and said to him, ‘Sir, did you not sow good seed in your field?
+How then does it have tares?’
+28 And he said to them, ‘An enemy has done this!’
+The slaves *said to him, ‘Do you want us, then, to go and gather them up?’
+29 But he *said, ‘No; for while you are gathering up the tares, you may uproot the wheat with them.
+30 Allow both to grow together until the harvest; and in the time of the harvest I will say to the reapers, “First gather up the tares and bind them in bundles to burn them up; but gather the wheat into my barn.”’”
+Matthew 13:24-30 (NASB)

 These dead wood branches will be cut away from the True Vine at the harvest at the Final Judgment.